- Almond Joy History

 The Candy Bar That Almond Joy Replaced

 The Almond Joy was the intended replacement for the Dream Bar after the Peter Paul discontinue it.
 The Dream Bar was similar to the Almond Joy, and consisted of milk chocolate, coconut, and diced almonds.

 Slogans used for Almond Joy include phrases such as “sometimes you feel like a nut, sometimes you don’t”.
 This phrase was used to help promote both Almond Joy and its close cousin, Mounds.
 The Almond Joys have the nuts and the Mounds don’t.
 (It should be noted that https://acaai.org/allergies/types/food-allergies/types-food-allergy/tree-nut-allergy States: Coconut is not a botanical nut; it is classified as a fruit, even though the Food and Drug Administration recognizes coconut as a tree nut.)
 Another commercial has used the slogan “Indescribably delicious” to describe and promote the Almond Joy.

 Information On Buying Almond Joy

 Almond Joy is a popular candy and is fairly easy to find in stores.
-As of 2019, you can currently find Almond Joy for sales at stores like CVS and Walgreen’s.
+As of 2019, you can currently find Almond Joy for sale at stores like CVS and Walgreen’s.
 You can check below for a list of stores that sell or have sold Almond Joy.
 If you can’t find the candy in any stores near you than you can purchases Almond Joy online.
 You can check below for some sellers you can buy Almond Joy online from and have it shipped to you.
 Buying online is also a good idea for those who wish to buy Almond Joy in bulk and are looking for something a bit different then you can find in your average store.

 Stores That Sell Almond Joy